dmakvh/eureka/Configuring-Eureka.md

 After configuring the Eureka Client, you may need to configure the Eureka Server if you are running in AWS.
 Eureka server by default searches for property file _eureka-server.properties_ in the _classpath_.
 It further searches for environment specific overrides in the environment specific properties files.
 The environment is typically _test_ or _prod_ and is supplied by a _-Deureka.environment_ java commandline switch to the eureka server (without the _.properties_ suffix).
 Accordingly the server also searches for _eureka-server-{test,prod}.properties._

+**Configuring for local development**<br>
+When running eureka server for local development, there is typically a wait of ~3 minutes until it fulling boots up.
+This is due to the default server behaviour to search for peers to sync up and retries when it finds no available peers.
+This wait time can be reduced by setting the property `eureka.numberRegistrySyncRetries=0`.

+**Configuring for AWS**<br>
 Additional configurations are required if you are running in AWS as explained [here](https://github.com/Netflix/eureka/wiki/Configuring-Eureka-in-AWS-Cloud).
 For more advanced server configurations, refer to the options available [here](http://netflix.github.com/eureka/javadoc/eureka-core/com/netflix/eureka/EurekaServerConfig.html).

 If you are [building](https://github.com/Netflix/eureka/wiki/Building-Eureka-Client-and-Server) the WAR archive, you can edit the files under _eureka-server/conf_ in place and the build takes care of placing the properties files under WEB-INF/classes before creating the archive.